databricks/spark-training/strata_2013/index.md

    In this case, each status string is split by space to produce a DStream whose each record is a word.
    Then we apply the `filter` function to retain only the hashtags.
 The resulting `hashtags` DStream is a stream of RDDs having only the hashtags.
    If you want to see the result, add `hashtags.print()` and try running the program.
-   You should see something like this (assumging no other DStream has `print` on it).
+   You should see something like this (assuming no other DStream has `print` on it).

    <pre class="nocode">
    -------------------------------------------